ome/omero-documentation/omero/sysadmins/cli/usergroup.txt

 can be passed as optional arguments to the :omerocmd:`user add` command.

-For managing the permissions of restricted administrators :doc:`OMERO.cli does provide means <LightAdmins>` but that functionality is not yet offered in a friendly manner by the :omerocmd:`user` command.
+For managing the permissions of restricted administrators :doc:`OMERO.cli does provide means <light-admins>` but that functionality is not yet offered in a friendly manner by the :omerocmd:`user` command.
 The :help:`OMERO.web Admin interface <facility-manager#lightadmin>` is
 recommended for this task instead.